bowman-lab/enspara/README.md

 Statistical Trajectory Analysis and Guidance

 ## Installing
-Confirm Anaconda is installed on local machine and create/activate environment.\
+1) Confirm Anaconda is installed on local machine and create/activate environment.
-Clone enspara from github to local machine: \
+2) Clone enspara from github to local machine: \
-`git clone git@github.com:gbowman/enspara.git` \
+`git clone git@github.com:gbowman/enspara.git`
-Enter enspara from home directory and: \
+3) Enter enspara from home directory and: \
-`python setup.py build_ext --inplace` \
+`python setup.py build_ext --inplace`
 If setup failed, `conda install` necessary packages and rerun setup command.
-Return to home directory and:
+4) Return to home directory and:
 ```
 mkdir modules
 cd modules
 ln -s ~/enspara/enspara
 vim ~/.bashrc
 ```
-Add the following line to the bash script: \
+5) Add the following line to the bash script: \
-`PYTHONPATH="$PYTHONPATH:directory path to modules"`\
+`PYTHONPATH="directory path to modules:$PYTHONPATH"`

 This completes the process of installing enspara on your local machine.

 ## Clustering Large Trajectory Sets